harshr2135/BlossomAI/README.md

 ## Dataset
 You can access the dataset from the below link: https://github.com/harshr2135/BlossomAI/blob/main/flower_dataset.csv

+## Usage
+Step 1: Download the notebook and csv file (save both the files preferably in the same folder).
+Step 2: Open Jupyter Notebook and navigate the the folder containing the flower_dataset.csv and blossomai.ipynb Step 3: Change
+         flower = pd.read_csv(os.path.join(dirname, filename))
+         to
+         flower = pd.read_csv('flower_dataset.csv'))

 ## Model Training
 The model is trained using various machine learning algorithms.
 The training process involves the following steps: